tadija/AERecord/README.md

 NSManagedObject.objectsCountForBatchUpdate(properties: ["timeStamp" : NSDate()]) // returns count of updated objects

 NSManagedObject.batchUpdateAndRefreshObjects(properties: ["timeStamp" : NSDate()]) // turns updated objects into faults after updating them in persistent store

-let objectIDS = ...
-NSManagedObject.refreshObjects(objectIDS, mergeChanges: true) // turns given objects into faults (this is used in batchUpdateAndRefreshObjects)
 ```

 ### Use Core Data with tableView